Discover the X Factor in Wound Care

 problem of bacterial biofilm:

-Mayo Clinic Study Reveals BlastX™ Significantly Improves Wound Area Reduction and Closure*
+Mayo Clinic Study Concludes BlastX™ Significantly Improves Clinical Outcomes Related to Wound Area Reduction and Closure when compared to SOC*

 ‣‣Wound Area Reduction: